-Section 6.
-I-3 Planned Industrial District.
+Title 1 - Zoning Ordinance Chapter 4: Land Use Development Standards Section 6.
+I-3 Planned Manufacturing District.

-- A. The regulations set forth in this Section or set forth elsewhere in this Ordinance, when referred to in this Section, are the regulations in the I-3 Planned Industrial District. - B. The I-3 Planned Industrial District is provided to encourage the orderly arrangement of high quality industrial development designed for maximum compatibility internally and with surrounding environs.
+- A. The regulations set forth in this Section or set forth elsewhere in this Ordinance, when referred to in this Section, are the regulations in the I-3 Planned Manufacturing District. - B. The I-3 Planned Manufacturing District is provided to encourage the orderly arrangement of high quality manufacturing development designed for maximum compatibility internally and with surrounding environs.
 This district shall not be established on less than six acres; however, this may be reduced to one acre, or a half block consisting of all lot frontage between two intervening streets, if such property is situated within or adjacent to a "C" or "I" zoning district or else abuts on a street having at least four moving lanes.